 - A clicking or grinding noise when you chew or yawn.
 You may hear strange noises in your jaw joints, such as clicking or popping when you open your mouth, or crunching and grinding sounds when you chew.

-The cause of TMD is not always clear, but in most cases stress is a major factor.
-Here are some of the things that MAY cause it:
+The cause of TMD is not always clear, but in most cases, stress is a major factor.
+Here are some of the other factors that can cause it:

 - Clenching and grinding your teeth.
 Clenching your jaw muscles can cause them to ache.
 Some people grind their teeth or clench their jaw muscles when they are under stress.

 - Injury to your face or jaws.
 Broken (or fractured) jaws, a jaw joint that has been knocked out of place (or dislocated) and “whiplash” may cause TMD.

 - Some diseases, such as rheumatoid arthritis, may affect the jaw joints and muscles.

 - If your jaw does not grow the right way, your teeth may not line up the way they should.
 This can make it hard to bite and chew, and may lead to TMD.

 Other things that can lead to TMD include, but are not limited to: